TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Sectionindex/Index.rst

 **Note:**

 You cannot create submenus to sectionIndex-menus.
-That doesn't make any sense as these elements are not pages and thereby have no children.
+That does not make any sense as these elements are not pages and thereby have no children.